 However, if you want to make your own, you can run a head of cauliflower through a food processor.
 This is an easy ingredient to prepare in advance and freeze because it keeps well for long periods of time.

-One of the reasons this dish is so quick to make is because you don’t have to wait for the rice to cook.
-Cauliflower rice just needs to be heated while regular rice needs to absorb all the liquid to make it fluffy.
+One of the reasons this dish is so quick to make is that you don’t have to wait for the rice to cook.
+Cauliflower rice just needs to be heated, while regular rice needs to absorb all the liquid to make it fluffy.

 Cajun seasoning is easy to find in the store.
 But if you decide you love the flavor and want to use it on more than jambalaya, you can always make your own.
 It’s the combination of: